British artists' suppliers, 1650-1950 - S

 About 1804 Scott began to build a theatre for his daughter, Jane Margaret, in Bailey's Alley behind 411 Strand, which opened in 1806 as the Sans Pareil.
 Under his daughter's management the theatre flourished sufficiently for him to buy the freehold in 1808 and to extend the theatre, which was said to hold over 1,800 persons.
 In 1819 Scott sold the theatre, which became the Adelphi (see Survey of London, vol.36, Covent Garden, 1970, pp.239-52, available online at www.british-history.ac.uk).
 John Scott, formerly colourman of St Margaret’s Westminster, died in 1838 and was buried on 26 November, age 86, at Walton-on-Thames as of Parliament St, St Margaret’s.
 In his lengthy will, made 16 November 1829 and proved 10 December 1838, John Harrison Scott was named as his son, while another son, George Scott, was described as deceased.

 The business continued in the family over more than one generation.
 George Scott took over from his father at the close of the year 1813, according to his subsequent advertisement (The Times 31 August 1821).
 In turn, he was followed by his brother, John Harrison Scott (c.1783-1854), who announced his retirement in 1839, stating that Barclay & Son of Farringdon St had been appointed his wholesale agents (The Times 21 January 1831, 9 April 1839).
 In the early 1830s the business was listed as a liquid dye manufacturer and in 1836 as artists' colourman and dye manufacturer.
 The 1841 Post Office directory contained two listings at the same address: John Scott, colourman, and John Harrison Scott Esq.
-John Harrison Scott was christened at St Martin-in-the-Fields in 1783, the son of John Scott and Elizabeth, and died at 18 Camden Square, reportedly at the age of 68, in 1854 (Morning Chronicle 16 November 1854).
+John Harrison Scott was christened at St Martin-in-the-Fields in 1783, the son of John Scott and Elizabeth.
+He was apprenticed to the salter, Benjamin Skutt, in 1798.
+He died at 18 Camden Square, reportedly at the age of 68, in 1854 (Morning Chronicle 16 November 1854).

 **John Sellers by 1833-1856, John Sellers & Sons 1856-1912 or later, subsequent history not traced.
 At 59 Rockingham St, Sheffield by 1833, Roberts’ Yard, Earl St 1837, 20 Earl St 1839, 225 Rockingham St 1841-1845, 142 Rockingham Lane by 1848-1860, 105 Arundel St 1861-1871, 151 Arundel St by 1879-1912 or later, New York office at 17 Dey St. Pen knife, razor and surgeons’ instrument maker, also steel and copper plate manufacturer by 1845, cutlery manufacturer by late 1850s.